 2. Giovanni’s Shrimp Truck

-We attended a block party on our last night at Honolulu where Giovanni’s was one of the food stalls.
+We attended a block party on our last night in Honolulu where Giovanni’s was one of the food stalls.
 The food smelled amazing, and the line was super long.
 However, we resisted the temptation because we knew that we were going to visit the truck later on our trip.